MrTomKimber/toolsdocs/source/python.md

 ### Virtualenv

-After installation, it's good practice to create a python virtual environment using [`virtualenv`](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) in which to cultivate your development envrionment.
+After installation, it's good practice to create a python virtual environment using [`virtualenv`](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) in which to cultivate your development environment.

 Two advantages of doing this are: